-- 275. B

-- 276. A

-- 277. A

-- 278. B

-- 279. B

-- 280. A

-- 281. B

-- 282. A

-- 283. A

-- 284. B

-- 285. A

-- 286. In the early 2000s, a large market in mortgage-backed securities developed.
-Mortgage-backed securities are assets that provide income to investors as homeowners repay their mortgages.
-Financial experts constructed a model that underestimated the risk of loss on the mortgage-backed securities.
-When home prices fell in 2007, many homeowners were unable to sell their houses and pay their mortgages.
-Since the model had badly underestimated this risk, many investors took large losses, and the economies of most countries entered a severe recession.

-- 287. Any point that lies within the frontier is feasible.
+- 275. B - 276.
+A - 277.
+Any point that lies within the frontier is feasible.
 This simply means that the economy has the resources and technology to produce this combination of goods.
 However, it is not efficient because more of one good could be produced without sacrificing any of the other good.
-In fact, more of both goods could be produced by moving to a point on the frontier.

-- 288. As an economy produces more and more of one good, the opportunity cost begins to rise.
+In fact, more of both goods could be produced by moving to a point on the frontier. - 278.
+As an economy produces more and more of one good, the opportunity cost begins to rise.
 One reason for this principle is that resources (land, labor, capital) are not equally well suited for producing all goods.
-Because some resources are better suited to producing good X (and ill-suited to producing good Y), they will be employed in the production of the first unit of good X. This causes a large increase in production of good X at a cost of very little lost production of good Y. However, as the production of good X increases, it is necessary to use resources that were very well-suited to producing good Y and not very productive in producing good X. The consequence is a very small increase in production of good X at a very large cost in the loss of production of good Y.

-- 289. A politician would probably tell you that it is economic growth, but an economist might disagree.
+Because some resources are better suited to producing good X (and ill-suited to producing good Y), they will be employed in the production of the first unit of good X. This causes a large increase in production of good X at a cost of very little lost production of good Y. However, as the production of good X increases, it is necessary to use resources that were very well-suited to producing good Y and not very productive in producing good X. The consequence is a very small increase in production of good X at a very large cost in the loss of production of good Y. - 279.
+A politician would probably tell you that it is economic growth, but an economist might disagree.
 The land and building are unproductive.
 You might imagine that this indicates the town is operating inside the production possibility frontier.
 When the land is purchased and made productive again, the town moves out toward the frontier, but the frontier itself does not move outward.
-Simply put, this is not economic growth, but it is a more efficient use of resources.

-- 290. Suppose a nation's factors of production (land, labor, capital, and human capital) are fixed, but its collective technology improves.
+Simply put, this is not economic growth, but it is a more efficient use of resources. - 280.
+Suppose a nation's factors of production (land, labor, capital, and human capital) are fixed, but its collective technology improves.
 This means it can produce more goods and services with a fixed quantity of economic resources.
-If it can produce more with the same amount of resources, the production possibility frontier must increase, or shift outward.

-- 291. When the region increased production from zero to 100 crabs, the cost was only 50 cakes.
-But when Chesapeake increased crab production from 400 to 500, the cost was a

-much larger 250 cakes.
+If it can produce more with the same amount of resources, the production possibility frontier must increase, or shift outward. - 281.
+When the region increased production from zero to 100 crabs, the cost was only 50 cakes.
+But when Chesapeake increased crab production from 400 to 500, the cost was a much larger 250 cakes.
 In other words, the opportunity cost of crab production rose as more crabs were produced.
 The reason is that resources (labor, land, capital, and human capital) are not perfectly substituted between crab production and cake production.
 A unit of capital, such as a boat, is very good at producing crabs but terrible at producing cakes.
 A square mile of ocean is very good at producing crabs but useless at producing cakes.
-Because resources can't easily be switched between productive uses, opportunity cost rises.
+Because resources can't easily be switched between productive uses, opportunity cost rises. - 282.
+Yes, Chesapeake can produce 200 crabs and 500 cakes; after all, it can produce 200 crabs and 600 cakes.
+However, producing 200 crabs and 500 cakes is not efficient because if it produces only 500 cakes, there must be idle resources in the economy, and the nation is operating inside the production possibility frontier.
+Without losing any crab production, the nation could produce 100 more cakes and move out to the production possibility frontier. - 283.
+Yes.
+The United States has a comparative advantage in the production of wheat because the opportunity cost of producing wheat is only 1 ton of aluminum, but in Germany the opportunity cost of 1 ton of wheat is 2 tons of aluminum.
+The United States should